 As mentioned above, prices for food and drinks inside BB&T are extremely high.
 At the last show we went to, a 24 oz. craft beer was $13 and a “premium” craft beer was $16.
 They have added a few specialty food vendors (there is a Chickie & Pete’s stand where you can get crab fries) to supplement the standard “venue menu” of chicken fingers, burgers and hot dogs.
 But again, prices will be 2-3 times as high as you would pay outside of the venue.

-Tip #6: Lines for the bathrooms and the food and drink stands are very long – especially the bathroom line for females.
+Tip #7: Lines for the bathrooms and the food and drink stands are very long – especially the bathroom line for females.
 If you don’t mind missing a few minutes of a song, I recommend sneaking out while the performance is going on to avoid the lines.
 If you do go out to use the bathroom or get food, make sure you take your ticket with you, as they will make you show it to enter the seating area again.
+They have installed a bank of “high end porta-potty’s” outside of the pavilion seats (if you are looking at the stage, they are on the left side).
+This has helped with the bathroom lines significantly.

 For most “outdoor” shows, BB&T has a pit area up front that is general admission.
 I have seen them put temporary seats there for shows that are more of a “sit down” type of show.
 Note that the pit area is quite large and I’ve seen it get oversold for some shows.
 It can also be a mess as the night goes on – particularly if it’s hot and people have been drinking all day.
 If you are intent on being “on the rail” and are willing to wait in line to get that spot, go for it.
 Otherwise, you may be better off with a good seat.